 Scholarship Funding for Full-Time Master’s Programs in the 2019-2020 Academic Year

 |Program||M.S. in Data Journalism||M.A.||Dual M.S. in Comp.
 Sci. & Journalism||M.S.|

 |Median Scholarship Award||$110,000||$40,000||$37,500||$30,000|

 |Percentage of students that applied for a scholarship who received one||80%||90%||100%||65%|

 Below are examples of some of the 180 scholarships that offer substantial financial assistance to our students:

-Nikkei Fellowship – Provides full tuition and some living expenses for students who are residents of Asia who have an interest in applying to the M.S.
+Nikkei Fellowship – Provides $100,000 and some living expenses for students who are residents of Asia who have an interest in applying to the M.S.
 Data Journalism or M.A.
 Business programs.

 Shobhana Bhartia Fellowship – Provides full tuition and some living expenses for students who are residents of India and enrolled in the M.S.
 Data Journalism or Dual M.S.
 Journalism-Computer Science degrees.

 Toni Stabile Fellowship – Up to $50,000 for tuition to qualified students in the M.S.
 Stabile Investigative Program, who demonstrate both academic excellence and financial need.